-- About Creating a TDE Master Encryption Key for Later Use The CREATE KEY Clause of the ADMINISTER KEY MANAGEMENT statement can create a TDE master encryption key to be activated at a later date. - Creating a TDE Master Encryption Key for Later Use A keystore must be opened before you can create a TDE master encryption key for use later on.

-- Example: Creating a TDE Master Encryption Key in a Single Database You can use the ADMINISTER KEY MANAGEMENT CREATE KEY USING TAG statement to create a TDE master encryption key in a single database. - Example: Creating a TDE Master Encryption Key in All PDBs You can use the ADMINISTER KEY MANAGEMENT CREATE KEY USING TAG statement to create a TDE master encryption key in all PDBs.
+- About Creating a TDE Master Encryption Key for Later Use The CREATE KEY Clause of the ADMINISTER KEY MANAGEMENT statement can create a TDE master encryption key to be activated at a later date. - Creating a TDE Master Encryption Key for Later Use A keystore must be opened before you can create a TDE master encryption key for use later on. - Example: Creating a TDE Master Encryption Key in a Single Database You can use the ADMINISTER KEY MANAGEMENT CREATE KEY USING TAG statement to create a TDE master encryption key in a single database.

-4.2.1.1 About Creating a TDE Master Encryption Key for Later Use
+4.2.2.1 About Creating a TDE Master Encryption Key for Later Use